 The COVID-19 pandemic is having an impact on the entire higher education sector and related quality assurance processes.
 As you face unprecedented disruption to your normal activities, we encourage you to focus on maintaining teaching and quality standards, enabling exams and assessments as possible and ensuring financial sustainability.
-In the upcoming Summer 2020 Annual Progress Report accredited schools will be asked to report on their strategies through this unique crisis.
-In particular, you should be prepared to report on 1) how you have protected student interests, 2) how you have made good judgments, 3) how you have recorded the reasons for your decisions and 4) how you have provided effective pastoral support.

 As an ECTE Council, we wish to reassure our schools that their accreditation status will not be jeopardised by the current situation and that maximum flexibility will be used in the ECTE review processes as we adapt our current activities in order to support you.
 We also realise that we can play an important role in offering guidance and support on matters such as the transfer to online learning and teaching, alternative assessment methods and maintaining academic standards and student support services, so feel free to contact us in regards.